minio/docs/source/reference/minio-mc-admin/mc-admin-scanner-trace.rst

 .. mc-cmd:: --filter-request
    :optional:

-   Trace client operations or calls with request size greater than the specified :mc-cmd:`~mc admin scanner trace --filter-size` value.
+   Trace scanner operations or calls with request size greater than the specified :mc-cmd:`~mc admin scanner trace --filter-size` value.

    **Must** be used with :mc-cmd:`~mc admin scanner trace --filter-size` flag.

 .. mc-cmd:: --filter-response
    :optional:

-   Trace client operations or calls with response size greater than the specified :mc-cmd:`~mc admin scanner trace --filter-size` value.
+   Trace scanner operations or calls with response size greater than the specified :mc-cmd:`~mc admin scanner trace --filter-size` value.

    **Must** be used with :mc-cmd:`~mc admin scanner trace --filter-size` flag.